Cole McWard: Collegiate

-McWard played for the Ohio State Buckeyes at Ohio State University from 2021 to 2023.
+McWard played for the Ohio State Buckeyes from 2021 to 2023.
 There, he enrolled in the Fisher College of Business where he majored in business.
-McWard scored his first collegiate point, an assist, on October 15 during a game against the UConn Huskies.
-He later scored his first collegiate goal on January 1 against the LIU Sharks.
-McWard finished his freshman season at OSU with four goals and 12 assists for 16 points through 36 games.
-He was also recognised as an Ohio State Scholar-Athlete.
+McWard scored his first collegiate point, an assist, on October 15, 2021, during a game against the UConn Huskies.
+He later scored his first collegiate goal on January 1, 2022, against the LIU Sharks.
+McWard finished his freshman season at Ohio State with four goals and 12 assists for 16 points through 36 games.
+He was also recognized as an Ohio State Scholar-Athlete.
 Before his sophomore season, McWard attended the New Jersey Devils development camp as a free agent invitee but he returned to the Buckeyes for the 2022–23 NCAA season.
 In his sophomore season, McWard continued to build off his successful freshman season.
-By early December, he had accumulated two goals and three assists and was recognized as the Big Ten Third Star of the Week.
+By early December 2022, he had accumulated two goals and three assists and was recognized as the Big Ten Third Star of the Week.

 Professional

 Vancouver Canucks

 On April 4, 2023, after his sophomore season at Ohio State concluded, McWard signed a two-year, entry-level contract with the Vancouver Canucks.
 Two days following the signing, McWard made his NHL debut with the Canucks against the Chicago Blackhawks.
 He scored his first career NHL goal in his second career game against the Calgary Flames on April 9.

-McWard started the season with the Canucks AHL affiliate, the Abbotsford Canucks.
+McWard started the 2023–24 season with the Canucks' American Hockey League (AHL) affiliate, the Abbotsford Canucks.
 He was called up to Vancouver on November 24, 2023, playing one game before being sent back down.

 On June 20, 2024, the Canucks announced that they had re-signed McWard to a one-year, two-way contract.

-McWard once again started the season with Abbotsford to start the 2024-25 season.
+McWard once again started the season with Abbotsford to start the 2024–25 season.
 He was recalled to the NHL squad on December 5, 2024, but did not appear in a game with them before being sent down.
-Although McWard would not get the chance to play at the NHL level during the season, he did show his offensive potential in the AHL, scoring six goals and 20 assists in 67 games.
+Although McWard would not get the chance to play at the NHL level during the season, he did show his offensive potential in the AHL, recording six goals and 20 assists in 67 games.
 McWard would also score a goal and an assist in 12 games in the Calder Cup playoffs as the Canucks would go on to win the Calder Cup.

 At season's end, the Canucks announced that they would not be given a qualifying offer to McWard, making him a free agent on July 1, 2025.